PKISolutions/ADCS-SID-Extension-Policy-Module/docs/product-behavior.md

 </table>

 # Behaviors
-This section provides Policy Module behavior depending on incoming request request conditions and module configuration.
+This section provides Policy Module behavior depending on incoming request request conditions and module configuration given that incoming CSR passed global pre-conditions.

-## Native policy module denied request
-SID Policy Module passes incoming request to configured native policy module.
-If native policy module instructs to deny the request, SID Policy Module do not process request and denies request.
-This behavior cannot be overriden.

-## Native policy module instructs to put request to Pending state or issue the certificate
-### Request does not match any Template/Requester map entry
+## Request does not match any Template/Requester map entry
 In this case, **Untrusted SID Policy** setting is enforced as follows:

 <table>